Scan time: 2-3 minutes / Read time: 3-5 minutes

 🧬 Step 1 — Name your stack

-List the weird mix of things that already shape how you see the world.
+List the weird mix of things that shape how you see the world.

-Arjun's stack: years as a freelance data analyst reading cash flow,
+Arjun's stack: a decade reading cash flow as a freelance data analyst,

 weekend gigs with a band that never paid the same twice,